pitt-crc/user-manual/docs/bioinformatics/nf-core-genomics-pipelines.md

 ## Guidelines

 1. /ix1/bioinformatics/nf-core/nf-core-rnaseq is an example of nf-core rnaseq 3.22.2.
 2. You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
 Provide the absolute path to input.
 As shown in the above screenshot, I have provided /ix1/bioinformatics/nf-core/nf-core-rnaseq/samples.csv.
 3. Parent path of the samplesheet is used to run the pipeline. -work-dir and outdir is relative to the parent path.
 In the above screenshot, parent path is /ix1/bioinformatics/nf-core/nf-core-rnaseq.
 Thus the working directory is /ix1/bioinformatics/nf-core/nf-core-rnaseq/work, and the outdir is /ix1/bioinformatics/nf-core/nf-core-rnaseq/results
 4. After you click Launch, nf-params.json and job.sbatch will be created in the parent path. job.sbatch will be automatically submitted to run the nf-core pipeline.
 5. The default config file is /software/rhel9/manual/install/nf-core/pipelines/config/htc.config.
 If you keep -profile empty, the default config file will be used.
 You can also create your own config file and provide the absolute path to -profile.
 In the above screenshot, I have provided /ix1/bioinformatics/nf-core/nf-core-rnaseq/htc.config, in which I have modified clusterOptions to use a specific slurm account.